tl-ecosystem/tleng/README.md

 - 2.6 Full Raycasting support

+## There will be additional Software that will work like a bundle for TLeng2

+This software will have a GUI for the user

+- Level Creator
+- Assistant for inputing assets to your game (Import Wizard)
+- Scene Creator
+- Sprite + Animation Creator (Pixel Art)

 ### The meaning behind the symbolising of the updates are 2.x.y-z:

 2 = the engine is 2d (and because it's better than the previous try)